Language in storytelling from our Hybrid Filipino Culture

 Abroad, there are Filipino parents wanting their kids to learn a Filipino language.
 There are Filipino balikbayans negotiating their place as third-generation learners of a Philippine language.
 Real time, immediate interactions will decide whether to downgrade, upgrade, or otherwise adapt the language to fit our audience.

+In her paper on Linguistic Heterogeneity, Annie Del Corro writes that "As languages are brought into contact, changes inevitably occur in the language of the people who are at the forefront of the contact."
 Every word we choose, every phrase we shape, is influenced not only by grammar and style, but by the realities of who we are addressing and where they are.
-Our language is thoughtful, intentional, and committed to bridging various cultures and communities.

 Migrant Realities on our Page